 - Dinner is from 5:00 pm – 9:30 pm.

 - The final boarding time to receive dinner is 8:30 pm.

 Be advised; all this can change at any time and vary from train to train.

 Sleeping car passengers

-Be aware at times the dining car is busy, and 6:30 reservation could get called at 6:45, but they still call it a “6:30.”
+Be aware that the dining car can get busy, and a 6:30 reservation could get called at 6:45 or later.
+When they call it, they still call it a “6:30.”
 This congestion can be due to passengers lingering too long after their meal or not coming at their scheduled time.

 When You Enter Traditional Amtrak Dining Cars

 The common practice for eating in an Amtrak Dining Car